zendframework/zend-stratigility/README.md

     try {
         // try some operation...
     } catch (Exception $e) {
-        $next($e, $request); // Error with updated request; OR
-        $next($e, $response); // Error with updated response; OR
-        $next($e, $request, $response); // Error with updated request
-                                               // AND response
+        return $next($request, $response, $e); // Next registered error middleware will be invoked }
 }
-}
 ```

 ### FinalHandler

 `Phly\Conduit\FinalHandler` is a default implementation of middleware to execute when the stack exhausts itself.
-It expects three argumets when invoked: an error condition (or `null` for no error), a request instance, and a response instance.
+It expects three arguments when invoked: a request instance, a response instance, and an error condition (or `null` for no error).
 It returns a response.

 `FinalHandler` allows an optional argument during instantiation, `$options`, an array of options with which to configure itself.
 These options currently include:

 - `env`, the application environment.
 If set to "production", no stack traces will be provided.
 - `onerror`, a callable to execute if an error is passed when `FinalHandler` is invoked.
-The callable is invoked with the error (which will be `null` in the absence of an error), the request, and the response.
+The callable is invoked with the error (which will be `null` in the absence of an error), the request, and the response, in that order.

 ### HTTP Messages

 #### Phly\Conduit\Http\Request

 `Phly\Conduit\Http\Request` acts as a decorator for a `Psr\Http\Message\ServerRequestInterface` instance.
-The primary reason is to allow composing middleware to get a request instance that has a "root path".
+The primary reason is to allow composing middleware such that you always have access to the original request instance.

 As an example, consider the following: